j4-metrics/Case-Ifood---Data-Analyst/README.md

-**Clustering for digital expansion strategy**
+**Clustering for Digital Expansion Strategy**

-The goal of the respective case, is to built a clustering process to assist a digital expansion strategy, focusing in understanding the specifical characteristics of each city, that can help to improve in 7% the MURE (Monthly Unique Restaurants).
+The objective of this analysis is to develop a clustering process to support a digital expansion strategy, focusing on understanding the unique characteristics of each city.
+This will help achieve a 7% increase in MURE (Monthly Unique Restaurants) by tailoring strategies to the specific needs of different clusters.

-To achieve its objective I found that it's necessary increasy Customer Health Score (CHS) in 19,7%.
-This goal should be spreaded trhough the cluster depending on the specifical characterisitics of each one.
-Above we describe the metodology used to spread the increasy within clusters.
+To meet this goal, we identified the need to increase the Customer Health Score (CHS) by 19.7%.
+This growth must be distributed across clusters based on their specific characteristics and potential.
+Below, we outline the methodology used to allocate this growth effectively among the clusters.

 *Main Steps of the Analysis*
 * Calculation of the Total Growth Required in CHS\